Pre-IND Consultation Program

 - Other non-life-threatening and life-threatening viral infections

-For more information, please visit the DAVP Web page.
+For more information, please visit the DAVP Pre-IND Web page.

 The Division of Transplant and Ophthalmology Products (DTOP) is responsible for:

 - Quinolone antimicrobials

 - Certain drug products for the treatment of H. pylori infection

 - Drug products for treatment of HIV-associated opportunistic infections

 - Drug products for the treatment of systemic and vaginal fungal infections

 - Drug products for the treatment and prevention of organ transplant rejection